tccodes-repo/intro-to-docker/README.md

 ### Why Containers

-As software development moves toward the cloud, the underlying infrastructure used to serve the applications is becoming more and more abstracted from the developer.
+As software development moves toward the cloud, the underlying infrastructure used to serve applications is becoming more and more abstracted from the developer.
 This started back in the early 2000's by virtualizing the operating system using tools like VMware and Hyper-V.  The problem with virtual machines is their size and complexity.
 Containers on the other hand have